 |Thai Airways International Royal Orchid Plus||Virgin Atlantic Flying Club||Virgin Australia|

 SPG Transfer partners with ratios different than 1:1:

 If you’re planning to make a transfer to your airline frequent flyer program of choice, the minimum number of points you can transfer per transaction is 2,500 SPG points.
 With SPG Gold Elite status, you can transfer a minimum of 1,500 SPG points per transaction and SPG Platinum Elite status members can transfer as few as 1 SPG point per transaction.

 Unfortunately, the airline point transfers to airlines are not instant.
 It can take anywhere from two to fourteen days for SPG points to transfer.
 Make sure to plan ahead.
 Once the points transfer is initiated you cannot ‘reverse’ the transfer.
 When your SPG points leave your account, there is no going back.

 Bottom Line: (SPG) Starwood Preferred Guest Credit Card Review

-The versatility of SPG points makes the Starwood Preferred Guest credit card one of the best credit cards you can carry in your wallet.
+The versatility of SPG points makes the Starwood Preferred Guest card one of the smartest credit cards you can carry in your wallet.
 You have the ability to redeem points for free nights, Nights & Flight packages and transfer your points to over 30 frequent flyer programs to meet your specific travel needs.
 No other card out there can do that.
 As a cardholder myself, I hoard SPG points like gold.
 If you don’t, consider applying for the card.